×

 Example:

-Before a launch, AI flags stores likely to struggle with a new denim fit or factories at risk during a stitch spec change.
-Those teams get targeted prep, reducing rework, returns, and customer frustration when the product hits the floor.
+Before a product launch, the system uses AI to identify stores that may struggle with a new denim fit or factories that might experience difficulties during a change in stitching specifications.
+These teams receive targeted preparation to reduce rework, returns, and customer frustration when the product becomes available.

 Real-Time Dashboards and Reporting